kanke/instagram-clone/README.md

 #  :bowtie: About this application #
 A small replica of the homepage of Instagram web using React and consuming a set of endpoints.
+Uses Material design and Jest for unit testing

 ##  To run this project ##